Eddy Shah: Publisher

 In 1986 he launched Today, selling it in 1987 to Tiny Rowland's conglomerate Lonrho.
 He then launched The Post, which ran five weeks before shutting down.
 Shah sold his newspapers in 1988 and set up an independent TV company.

 Author

 Shah is the author of several novels, including The Lucy Ghosts (Doubleday, 1991), Ring of Red Roses (Corgi, Doubleday, 1992), Manchester Blue (Corgi, 1993), and Fallen Angels (Doubleday, 1994).
 After a break from writing, he returned in 2008 with a thriller entitled Second World (Pan Books).

 Current business activities

 Shah now owns and runs golf courses, leisure centres and hotels, including the Wiltshire Golf and Country Club, Royal Wootton Bassett.
-He has recently built 44 holiday homes at his Wiltshire Golf club.
+He built 44 holiday homes at his Wiltshire Golf club, but no longer runs the Wiltshire Hotel and Golf Club having sold in or around 2013/14.

 Personal life

-Shah is married to actress Jennifer White Shah, whom he first met while he was working for Granada Television.
+Shah was married to the late actress Jennifer White Shah, whom he first met while he was working for Granada Television.
 The company was producing The Caesars (1968) and Jennifer White was an actress playing Caligula's sister in the series.
 They have three children, and live in Chippenham.